BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

      image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-provider.png"
    retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-provider@2x.png"
    class = "shadow"
-   caption = "This UI will be very different depending on the cloud provider and what permissions are required" alt-text = "Screen of placeholder where cloud provider UI would be" width = 250 height = 541
+   caption = "This UI will be very different depending on the cloud provider and what permissions are required." alt-text = "Screen of placeholder where cloud provider UI would be" width = 250 height = 541